asm2750/usb_c_pd_bcr_quickie/README.md

 # Future Modifications
 * Add a rotary switch for rapid voltage changes
+* Add screw terminal option if micro-fit 3.0 connector is not available
 * Design a 3D printable case
 * Add proper BOM, v0.1 design was fabricated and assembled at JLCPCB